List of unproduced television projects based on Marvel Comics: The Offenders Hulu series

 In February 2019, Hulu ordered adult animated Marvel series based on MODOK, Hit-Monkey, Tigra and Dazzler, and Howard the Duck, leading up to a crossover special titled The Offenders.
 In January 2020, Marvel decided not to move forward with Howard the Duck, Tigra & Dazzler, and The Offenders, with M.O.D.O.K. and Hit Monkey continuing as planned.

+Morgana le Fay series

+Ben Balistreri once pitched a series starring Morgan le Fay to Marvel and Disney Television Animation.
+The series would have centered on a teenage Billie Eilish-esque Morgana creating a nefarious plot with help from her "crow-nies".
+However, the pitch was rejected.